Jessicavazm/JessicaVaz_T2A1-B/README.md

 GeeksforGeeks.
 (2014).
 Bubble Sort Algorithm. [online] Available at: https://www.geeksforgeeks.org/bubble-sort-algorithm/.

-# Q2
+## Q2

-## Merge Sort - O(n log n)
+### Merge Sort - O(n log n)

-Merge sort is a algorithm that follows the divide-and-conquer approach.
+Merge sort is a divide-and-conquer algorithm.
 When compared to the Bubble sorting algorithm example given in the question number 01 and other common sorting algorithms, Merge sort is more reliable and has a guaranteed worse case scenario of O(n log n).
-This complexity is achieve because the algorithm always divide the initial input data into halves.
+This complexity is achieved because the Merge Algorithm always divide initial input data into halves.
 Some other advantages of Merge include being a stable algorithm and being easy to understand and implement.

 Merge works by dividing the array into two halves and sorting each half first.
 Once the halves are sorted, it merges halves back together.
 The initial order doesn't play a part in Merge sort.